"Finding Facts in Patent Infringement Cases: Discovery, Description, Seizure, Inspection"

 In the Munich Patent Law Conference 2019, we want to learn how the world's other leading jurisdictions are addressing the problem of finding facts in patent infringement cases.

-Apart from Germany, the jurisdictions covered will once again be the United Kingdom, France, the United States of America, and Japan.
+Apart from Germany, the jurisdictions covered will once again be the United Kingdom, the United States of America, Japan, and - as in the the Munich International Patent Law Conference 2013 - the Netherlands.

 At our Munich International Patent Law Conference 2019, we not only want to find out, whether and how these jurisdictions compare when it comes to instruments like discovery, description, seizure, and inspection and what results their use yields in patent infringement cases.
 We also want to find out, if and how intelligence obtained abroad, can be used for infringement cases pending in other jurisdictions: e. g. by directly introducing this evidence, or by allowing the plaintiff to plead facts that the defendant will not be able to contest in view of his procedural duty of candor.
 There, an interesting question will be, which degree of substantiation plaintiffs are required to meet.